BuildOnViction/docs/docs/general/faq.md

     Masternode operators and stakers will receive rewards every epoch.
 	An epoch is a 900-block period of 2-second block time (~30 minutes).

+!!! quote "How can I check my rewards?"
+	Alternatively you can use TomoMaster or TomoScan.

 !!! quote "How much rewards will Masternodes receive?"
     Each epoch consists of 900 blocks, which will reward a total of 250 TOMO in the first two years.
 	This amount of 250 TOMO will be divided to all of the Masternodes proportionally to the number of signatures they sign during the epoch.